magomimmo/modern-cljs/doc/tutorial-10.md

     (listen! (by-id "submit") :click (fn [e] (validate-form e)))))
 ```

-Save the file and reload the `index.html` page.
-As you perhaps
+Save the file and reload the [index.html][12] page.
+As you peraphs
-remember the `init` function is called as a JS script when the page is
+remember, the `init` function is called, as a JS script, when the page
-loaded.
+is loaded.
 This is one of the rare case in which the live IFDE is not
 able to automate this manual activity.

 Now play with the Login Form to verify that it started working again